The Dixie Chicks Trained My HorsePosted on July 17, 2016

 Since then I’ve used this strategy every time I want to get relaxation.
 I’m no Natalie Maines, and I doubt it’s the sound of my voice that calms him so much as me regulating my own breathing.
 Who knows.
 Maybe it’s the sense Derby gets that I’m happy and relaxed, and he follows my lead.
 Whatever it is, I have enough ingrained shame that I’m not going to do it in front of other people.
 I’m not a teenager, after all.

-Do you listen to music as you ride?
+Do you sing or listen to music as you ride?